chemodun/X4-UniverseEditor/src/ChemGateBuilder/README.md

 This project is licensed under the Apache License 2.0 - see the [LICENSE](../../LICENSE) file for details.

 ## Changelog

+### [0.10.3] - 2025-09-20

+- Fixed
+  - Fixed the wrong gate connection on Galaxy map, if Gate zones names are doubled by some Mods
+  - If game version is not presented in the built-in list - it will be added automatically
+  - Game version updated in the Gate Keeper mod `content.xml` file on save
+  - Mods not influenced on a map data is not shown in Mods list of Map Viewer window (Thanks to [@Sleaker](https://steamcommunity.com/id/sleaker) for the idea and initial implementation)
+  - Save As.. button availability
+- Improved
+  - Get rid of the hardcoded DLC's list, i.e. Envoy Pack is loaded normally
+  - Main window blur on the Game Data loading
+- Added
+  - Exporting the map to the image file (png) in the Map Viewer window (Thanks to [@Sleaker](https://steamcommunity.com/id/sleaker) for the idea and initial implementation)

 ### [0.10.2] - 2025-07-19